Immovable Ladder

 Engraving by Elzéar Horn, 1728

 The exact date of the ladder's appearance on the facade of the church is unknown.
 Perhaps the oldest depiction of the ladder is in an engraving by the Franciscan monk Elzear Horn, dated by the Custody of the Holy Land to 1728.[4]
 Additionally, the ladder is depicted in an engraving by Edward Francis Finden, published in 1834.
 After this date, the ladder is depicted in numerous engravings, lithographs, and photographs.
 The ladder itself belongs to the Armenian Apostolic Church, as Armenians have the right to use the cornice, accessing it through their window during religious festivals.[5]
-However, Israeli writer Amos Elon claims in his book[6] that the ladder belongs to the Greek Orthodox Church and must remain in place due to the strict adherence to the "Status Quo".[1]
+However, Israeli writer Amos Elon claimed in his 1995 book[6] that the ladder belongs to the Greek Orthodox Church and must remain in place due to the strict adherence to the "Status Quo".[1]
 The Christian Information Center of Jerusalem also insists on this version of the ladder's presence on the facade:[1] "The Short Ladder is part of the facade of the Church of the Holy Sepulchre due to the Status Quo."

 Purpose of the ladder